KQM-git/TCL/characters/cryo/eula.md

 ### Song of Broken Pines

-Broken Pines attack speed increase from its passive, **Rebel’s Banner Hymn**, between R1-R5 will only give you **ONE EXTRA STACK**, which is about +1.5% DPS, not accounting for set up time.
+Broken Pines attack speed increase from its passive, **Rebel’s Banner Hymn**, between R1-R5 **does not** increase your stack count with optimal combos.
+However, it does make your combo timings a lot less strict and comfier.

 ## **Full Talent Values**